zionbuilder/zionbuilder/readme.txt

 * Added ability to style any child css class or selector to all elements and global css classes
 * Fixed Adding extra css classes to column not working in editor mode
 * Fixed code helper pseudo_selector not working properly
+* Fixed admin page icon not showing properly if PRO version is active

 = 2.2.0 2021-04-12 =
 * Varsious overall builder speed improvements